 I was cleaning my son’s room and in the midst of the piles, I found his prayer notebook from years ago when he was little.

-So we found some journals and at night when time allows we spend some time talking to God in our journals.
+So I found some journals in our stash and at night when time allows we spend some time talking to God in our journals.
 Because life is crazy we don’t always do this but I definitely want our kids to know there are lots of ways to connect with God.

 You can download this P.R.A.Y Prompts worksheet here.